microsoft/finops-toolkit/docs-mslearn/framework/understand/understand-cloud-usage-cost.md

 ## Reporting and analytics

-Reporting and analytics refers to the analysis of cloud data and creation of reports to gain insights into usage and spend patterns, identify opportunities for improvement, and support informed decision-making about cloud resources.
-With this capability, you will identify and build the reports and reporting infrastructure needed to facilitate other FinOps capabilities.
+Reporting and analytics involve analyzing cloud data and creating reports to understand usage and spending patterns.
+It helps identify opportunities for improvement and supports informed decision-making about cloud resources.
+With this capability, you identify and build the reports and reporting infrastructure needed to facilitate other FinOps capabilities.
 This capability is critical to ensuring proper visibility and transparency and unblocks monitoring and optimization at scale across the organization.

 To learn more, see [Reporting and analytics](./reporting.md).